rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 select **Configure Backup**.
 See [Configuring a Backup through Backup Actions](/how-to/rackspace-cloud-backup-backup-actions) for more information.

-You can set backups to run hourly, daily, weekly, or on demand (manually).
+You can set backups to run hourly, daily, weekly, or on-demand (manually).

 Read more about [Scheduling your Backup](/how-to/rackspace-cloud-backup-backup-actions) in the list of Cloud Backup actions.